Vitalii1307/CSV-reader-test/README.md

 # CSV-reader-test

-You can run this project locally
+You can run this project locally.
+File with the main logic: OperationHandler.cs

 Here is a script to create a database and tables:
 ```